Illinois Social Work Licensing Requirements

 Illinois Social Worker Jobs and Salary Information

-There are currently more than 25,000 social workers employed in Illinois with the greatest number, 14,200, working in the field of child, family, and school social work.4 Another 4,470 social workers are employed in healthcare, 3,690 in mental health and substance abuse positions, and 4,090 in other types of social work positions.4 All areas of social work are seeing growth in Illinois.
-Long-term predictions suggest that most growth will be seen in the field of healthcare social work with 15.3% growth and an average of 150 new jobs each year from now until 2022.5 Child, family, and school social work positions are expected to grow by 5.7% with over 400 new positions each year through 2022.5
+There are currently more than 25,000 social workers employed in Illinois, with the greatest number (12,420) working in the field of child, family, and school social work.3 Another 5,430 social workers in Illinois are employed in healthcare, 3,130 in mental health and substance abuse positions, and 4,940 in other types of social work positions.3

 |Type||Number Employed||Average Annual Salary|